rrahman3/EUFairGAN/README.md

-# Machine Learning Project
+# Uncertainty Fairness Research Project

-This repository contains a modular machine learning project designed to facilitate the training and evaluation of multiple models on different datasets using object-oriented programming (OOP) principles.
+This repository contains the all the coding of the uncertainty fairness project.
+I tried to apply the opject-oriented programming (OOP) when coding.
+In a normal ml project, we just normally use the jupyter notebook, but for a big project like this, where we need to desgin multiple models and dataset and do different types of experiemtn and same code can be resued, a notebook is tough to scale.
+That's why I choose OOP principles.

 ## Project Structure
 /ml_project